LokiMidgard/Dice-Tool/README.md

 });
 ```

-You can look in the sample project.
+The API should be written discoverable.
+But you can also look in the sample
+project for more information.

 # Parser